North Sikkim Road Status Update April 2026 – Lachung & Yumthang Open, Lachen Closed

 1. Is Lachen open for tourists?

-Yes Gurudongmar Lake permits are being given from 8th March 2026 onwards
+No. Unfortunately road access to Lachen is closed and hence Gurudongmar Lake permits are being not being given from 5th April 2026 onwards

 3. Are Lachung and Yumthang Valley open for tourists?